 Your job is to know more about this powerful drug.
 Administering Prednisone to a pet is a big responsibility.
 Misuse can be deadly.
 Learn much more for your dog’s sake.

 Can I Give My Dog Prednisone?
-Answer: Yes, as prescribed by a vet
+Answer: Yes, as prescribed by a veterinarian

-It shouldn’t be given to pets without guidance from a vet.
+It shouldn’t be given to pets without expert guidance.

 Side Effects are Common

 Stomach problems are also common.
-Your vet may advise you to give Prednisone to your dog mixed in with their food.
+A specialist may advise you to give Prednisone to your dog mixed in with their food.
 In this way, stomachaches can usually be avoided.

 Monitor your dog for adverse reactions.
 Fatigue, hair loss, diarrhea, weight gain, vomiting and even behavioral changes including aggression are possible.
-Go back to the vet if a symptom seems serious.
+Go back to the vet if a symptom is serious.